 6) Which is the most absorbent pad?

 My first choice has always been the Megamax and Ultimax pads by Homestead Emporium.
-We currently stock these with cotton/bamboo velour tops with cotton/bamboo inners.
+We currently stock the Ultimax with cotton/bamboo velour top and cotton/bamboo inner.
 They are very large but slim pads and cleverly designed to especially cope well with nights and postpartum.
+Regrettably we are getting no more Megamax stock but they are available direct from www.homesteademporium.com.
 I also now rate the Mega pad by Honour Your Flow as being equally good as the organic cotton is very absorbent – plus you can get PUL backed versions of this if you want whereas the Megamaxes and Ultimaxes come only in fleece backed which doesn’t cope with flooding quite as well.

 7) Which is the best waterproof backing?

 Preferences vary greatly.
 That is why we provide a range!
 PUL has always been agreed to be most waterproof and makes for a trim pad but some people find it a bit sweaty and less breathable.
 Some people think it is slippy and doesnt stay in place quite as well but some of our pads have a further cotton outer or cotton coating to address this.
 Windpro or polyester fleece works very well.
 It stays in place well but isnt quite as waterproof as PUL.
 Wool is extremely luxurious and comfortable and again not as waterproof as PUL.
 The most recent backing to be used is windbloc and polartec fleece which is fleece and has its breathability but is very dense and is regarded as as waterproof as PUL.

 The Eco Femme purple pantyliners have no waterproof layer.
 Additionally the thong pads and pantyliners by Angelpadz are made without waterproof backing and need to be changed accordingly when necessary.

 8) Which pads do you stock that are not backed by PUL?